How to Choose an MBA Program for a Purpose-Driven Career

 In business, the triple bottom line approach has companies focus as much on social and environmental impacts as they do on profits.
 Rather than one bottom line, there’s three: people, profit, planet.

 This is pretty straightforward, right?
 What percentage of graduates are employed after 3 months?
 6 months?
 And what employers are their graduates working for?

-A lot of MBA programs are going to have impressive numbers, and it’s important to also look at their professional development or career services department.
-Your MBA is so much more than the courses you’re taking.
+A lot of MBA programs, including the top sustainability MBA programs, are going to have impressive numbers, though.
+It's important to look at their professional development or career services department, too.
+Does the school even have an MBA career development program?
+After all, your MBA is so much more than the courses you’re taking.
 It’s the people you meet, the opportunities you get, and the career skills you pick up along the way.